 Plan your class schedule and workload carefully so you do not need to withdraw from courses.

-If you need to withdraw from a course check with your advisor and the financial aid office first.
+If you need to withdraw from a course check with your advisor and the Student Financial Services Office first.

 Your grades are important, take your education seriously and get assistance if you are struggling in a class.